tbk0809/TODOLIST/README.md

 # TODOLIST
-a simple todolist build with javascript and mysql(database) HOW TO RUN
+a simple todolist build with javascript and mysql(database), using CRUD operations **HOW TO RUN**

-Install the zip folder
+Install the zip folder, click the downlaod the zip folder under**<code>**

-open in visual studio code
+extract and open in visual studio code npm install make sure the node modules contain mysql cors path router

-npm run dev
+npm start